davidde/ethblox/LEARNING.md

 - Static HTML Export

 So `output: 'standalone'` requires one of the first 2 options, which support all Next.js features.
 As the name implies, a static export does not support Next.js features that require a server.

+## Convert the project for static site generation with `output: export`
+I will now document how to **deploy to Github Pages with Github Actions**, using the third option above, with `output: 'export'`, `generateStaticParams()` for the `[network]` route, and switch the other dynamic routes to URL parameters.

 ### 1. Configure the Next.js Build Process for Github Pages
 Enable `output: 'export'` in `next.config.mjs`: